Login with your member password below to see your content

 The town of Lovere is officially one of the most beautiful in Italy.
 And right on its doorstep, literally blending into it, is Castro, a lesser-known village on the lesser-known lake that is as rewarding as Lovere, just quieter.

-It ticks many of the same boxes: it has the same coastal road with its rocky overhangs; a wonderfully atmospheric promenade complete with a tiny marina; a trattoria or two; and roads that snake up to terraces, on which stand pastel-colored houses looking onto the water.
+It ticks many of the same boxes: it has the same coastal road with its rocky overhangs, a wonderfully atmospheric promenade complete with a tiny marina, a trattoria or two, and roads that snake up to terraces, on which stand pastel-colored houses looking onto the water.

 Castro is the ideal stepping stone from which to explore.

 The menu at Trattoria Vulcano, by the Iseo Lake B&B, is more extensive.
-As you’d expect, there’s a catch-of-the-day, your choice of pastas, meat dishes, etc. It’s honest Italian fare, although is not a reason in itself to visit Lake Iseo.
+As you’d expect, there’s a catch-of-the-day, your choice of pastas, meat dishes, etc. It’s honest Italian fare, although it is not a reason in itself to visit Lake Iseo.

-Castro, for its quietness is a perfect base of operations.
-Those operations should at some point include taking the ferry to Monte Isola: a fairyland complimented by that picture-perfect chapel at its apex.
+Castro, for its quietness, is a perfect base of operations.
+Those operations should at some point include taking the ferry to Monte Isola, a fairyland complimented by that picture-perfect chapel at its apex.

 The 2 ancient fishing villages belong to an era where time moved slower.
 In Peschiera, for example, you’ll still find women sitting under porticos, mending nets as they’ve done for centuries.

 The mainland is also a paradise: wooded and rugged and old and quiet and settled and historic.
 Words are poor substitutes.
-Even pictures, that can better express the seasonal changes, just can’t reflect the diversity of color and mood.
+Even pictures, which can better express the seasonal changes, just can’t reflect the diversity of color and mood.

 In every village, there’s any number of unique attractions.
 Most have their own church.
 Even Castro has a church.
-Two in fact.
+Two, in fact.
 One old and deconsecrated, one new and active.

 Watersports?
 Take your pick.
-Fishing?
-Get a permit.

 It’s all here.
 Iseo is a wonderland, a world around a lake.